 Beyond that is “Sanctuary”, a space to relax from the hustle and bustle.
 And then comes “Park”, another room that kids will love with a Light Ball Orchestra and an interactive game of hopscotch.

 The final room is the most impressive, it’s called “Space” and it is filled with strings of lights and mirrors.
 So it appears that the flashing lights go on and on forever.
-The back room is the most popular spot for photos but be prepared to wait your turn.
+The “Space” exhibit is the most popular spot for photos in Future World, but be prepared to wait your turn.

 5. Enjoy the Skyline Around Marina Bay